 If you’re a facilities manager or maintenance personnel you know just how true this is and you know the work it takes to maintain your flooring investment.

-After working in the cleaning industry for almost 35 years, doing the actual cleaning, training, selling cleaning products, accessories and equipment, and consulting for both Mannington and a variety of other flooring manufacturers, this experience has enabled me to help people create the right procedures to maintain their industrial flooring.
+After working in the cleaning industry for almost 35 years, I've learned a thing or two about hard-surface flooring.
+My experience in cleaning, training, selling and consulting has taught me how to help people create the right procedures to help you maintain your industrial/commercial flooring.

 It’s logical that people tend to go with what they know, which is usually the products and techniques they use to clean at home.
 This is especially true in facilities such as dental offices, chiropractic offices, medical office buildings, small physician practices, dermatology offices, etc. that are 2-3,000 sq. ft.

 With a relatively small occupancy it's not always justifiable to buy any big pieces of automatic cleaning equipment so they tend to use the same things they use at home.
 These companies usually have a smaller staff - between three and 20 people - so they typically don’t hire professional cleaning services.
 They would likely assign someone on staff with cleaning duties.